paulmanns/ijoc-2022-06-OA-170/README.md

 For each of the 10 sampled kernels, the 200 sampled values _b\_1,...,b\_200_ are provided in the file b_KERNEL.csv, the 200 sampled values _&mu;\_1,...,&mu;\_200_ are provided in the file mu_KERNEL.csv, and the 200 sampled values _&sigma;\_1,...,&sigma;\_200_ are provided in the file sigma_KERNEL.csv.

-For each of the algorithms _top_, _astar_, and the two data subsets generated with scip, _scip\_random_ and _scip\_highest_, the file results_ALGORITHM.csv contains the information of one instance (= subproblem solve) in each row.
+For each of the algorithms _top_, _astar_, and the three data subsets generated with scip, _scip\_random_ and _scip\_highest_, the file results_ALGORITHM.csv contains the information of one instance (= subproblem solve) in each row.
 The columns of each row provide the following information:

+* ID of the instance
+*
 * the regularization parameter &alpha;,
 * the number of (control) discretization intervals N,
 * the trust-region radius &Delta;, and